-Every day Startups ask questions about GST because they now they want to get it right.
+Every day Startups ask these common GST questions because they know they want to get it right.

 In 2000 GST was introduced into Australia.
-For the past 7 years I have been working with Startups and GST is one of the tricky aspects of the Numbers that many people find difficult.
+For the past 7 years I have been working with Small Business owners and Startups and GST is one of the tricky aspects of the Numbers that many people find difficult.

 People who have spent most of their lives as end-customers in Australia where the “sale price” or “sticker price” is the final price, it can be a shock to find the business to business world plays by slightly different rules.